-The six-speed transmission has springs that center the shift lever near "3" and "4."
-These springs help you know which gear you are in when you are shifting.
-Be careful when shifting from "1" to "2" or downshifting from "6" to "5."
-The springs will try to pull the gear shift lever toward "3" and "4."
-Make sure you move the lever into "2" or "5."
-If you let the lever move in the direction of the pulling, you may end up shifting from "1" to "4" or from "6" to "3."
+The six-speed transmission has a spring that centers the shift lever near THIRD (3) and FOURTH (4).
+This spring helps you know which gear you are in when you are shifting.
+Be careful when shifting from FIRST (1) to SECOND (2) or downshifting from SIXTH (6) to FIFTH (5).
+The springs will try to pull the gear shift lever toward FOURTH (4) and THIRD (3).
+Make sure you move the lever into SECOND (2) or FIFTH (5).
+If you let the lever move in the direction of the pulling, you may end up shifting from FIRST (1) to FOURTH (4) or from SIXTH (6) to THIRD (3).

-Selective Ride Control (OPTION)
+Ride Control (Option)